Restaurant Brands International (NYSE:QSR) Price Target Raised to $80.00

-Restaurant Brands International (NYSE:QSR) (TSE:QSR) had its price objective raised by investment analysts at Wells Fargo & Company from $75.00 to $80.00 in a research note issued to investors on Tuesday, The Fly reports.
-The firm currently has an “overweight” rating on the restaurant operator’s stock.
-Wells Fargo & Company‘s price target would indicate a potential upside of 24.67% from the company’s current price.
+Restaurant Brands International (NYSE:QSR) (TSE:QSR) had its price target lifted by equities researchers at Wells Fargo & Company from $75.00 to $80.00 in a research report issued to clients and investors on Monday, Benzinga reports.
+The firm presently has an “overweight” rating on the restaurant operator’s stock.
+Wells Fargo & Company‘s price objective suggests a potential upside of 17.44% from the company’s previous close.

-In other news, CEO Jose E. Cil sold 16,249 shares of the stock in a transaction that occurred on Tuesday, January 5th.
-The shares were sold at an average price of $58.95, for a total value of $957,878.55.
-Following the transaction, the chief executive officer now owns 258,046 shares in the company, valued at approximately $15,211,811.70.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, COO Joshua Kobza sold 12,198 shares of the stock in a transaction that occurred on Tuesday, January 5th.
-The stock was sold at an average price of $58.95, for a total transaction of $719,072.10.
-Following the completion of the transaction, the chief operating officer now owns 130,481 shares in the company, valued at approximately $7,691,854.95.
+In related news, insider Sami A. Siddiqui sold 5,438 shares of the business’s stock in a transaction dated Tuesday, January 5th.
+The shares were sold at an average price of $58.95, for a total transaction of $320,570.10.
+Following the sale, the insider now owns 80,221 shares of the company’s stock, valued at $4,729,027.95.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, COO Joshua Kobza sold 157,621 shares of the business’s stock in a transaction dated Friday, February 26th.
+The stock was sold at an average price of $60.31, for a total transaction of $9,506,122.51.
+Following the sale, the chief operating officer now directly owns 526,717 shares in the company, valued at approximately $31,766,302.27.
 The disclosure for this sale can be found here.
-Insiders sold a total of 457,619 shares of company stock valued at $28,077,055 over the last 90 days.
-Company insiders own 3.69% of the company’s stock.
+Insiders have sold a total of 457,619 shares of company stock worth $28,077,055 in the last ninety days.
+Insiders own 3.69% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Athanor Capital LP purchased a new position in Restaurant Brands International during the second quarter worth $243,000.
-AGF Investments Inc. purchased a new position in Restaurant Brands International during the fourth quarter worth $16,917,000.
-Voloridge Investment Management LLC purchased a new position in Restaurant Brands International during the fourth quarter worth $963,000.
-Beutel Goodman & Co Ltd. purchased a new position in Restaurant Brands International during the fourth quarter worth $222,862,000.
-Finally, Suvretta Capital Management LLC lifted its position in shares of Restaurant Brands International by 30.4% during the first quarter.
-Suvretta Capital Management LLC now owns 3,039,900 shares of the restaurant operator’s stock worth $118,039,000 after purchasing an additional 708,565 shares during the last quarter.
-79.46% of the stock is owned by institutional investors.
+Large investors have recently bought and sold shares of the stock.
+Beutel Goodman & Co Ltd. bought a new stake in Restaurant Brands International during the fourth quarter worth about $222,862,000.
+RiverGlades Family Offices LLC bought a new position in shares of Restaurant Brands International in the fourth quarter worth approximately $205,000.
+Bennett Selby Investments LP bought a new position in shares of Restaurant Brands International in the fourth quarter worth approximately $2,397,000.
+Sei Investments Co. lifted its stake in shares of Restaurant Brands International by 3.0% in the third quarter.
+Sei Investments Co. now owns 442,749 shares of the restaurant operator’s stock worth $25,461,000 after buying an additional 13,090 shares in the last quarter.
+Finally, Candriam Luxembourg S.C.A. lifted its stake in shares of Restaurant Brands International by 4.7% in the fourth quarter.
+Candriam Luxembourg S.C.A. now owns 161,949 shares of the restaurant operator’s stock worth $9,894,000 after buying an additional 7,318 shares in the last quarter.
+79.46% of the stock is currently owned by institutional investors and hedge funds.

 Restaurant Brands International Company Profile